MicrosoftDocs/community-content/community-content/content/securing-backups-with-azure.md

 • Zone-redundant storage (ZRS) resilient snapshots
 • Support for Trusted Azure Virtual Machines

-For this, article, we will touch on the multiple backups per day as key, to meet RPO (Recovery Point Objective) and RTO (Recovery Time Objective) business requirements.
+For this article, we will touch on the multiple backups per day as a key to meeting RPO (Recovery Point Objective) and RTO (Recovery Time Objective) business requirements.

 • RPO (Recovery Point Objective) - Decreases potential data loss; aligns with backup frequency (e.g., 4 hours, 6 hours).
 • RTO (Recovery Time Objective) - Reduce RTO by having more recent and smaller data sets for restoration.

 ![RTP/RPO](../media/securing-azure-backups/rpo-rto-infographic.jpg)

-So, lets create an Enhanced Backup Policy, that backups our Virtual Machine, every 4 hours, and retains an instant recovery snapshot for 5 days (snapshot stored locally, close to the original virtual machine, allow faster restore, then from slower (but cheaper) cooler tiers of storage).
+So, let us create an Enhanced Backup Policy that backups our Virtual Machine every 4 hours and retains an instant recovery snapshot for 5 days (snapshot stored locally, close to the original virtual machine, allow faster restore, then from slower (but cheaper) cooler tiers of storage).

 1. Navigate to your **[Recovery Services vault](https://portal.azure.com/#view/HubsExtension/BrowseResource/resourceType/Microsoft.RecoveryServices%2Fvaults)**
 2. Navigate to **Backup policies**